TimelessBeing/battle_for_eden/rules.md

 Sometimes however, after losing one or more territories, some may become disconnected from the player's portal.

-Each players receive 1 resource (materialized by ???) for each connected territory they control (including their portal territory or the Heart of Eden), plus 1 resource per connected territory of their color they control, plus 1 resource per connected energy-rich location they control
+Each players receive 1 shard (the game's main resource, materialized by white cubes) for each connected territory they control (including their portal territory or the Heart of Eden), plus 1 shard for each connected territory of their color they control (which represents the kind of terrain most advantageous to their civilization), plus 1 shard for each connected energy-rich location they control.

-In addition to that, a player controlling the Heart of Eden receives 1 pure energy (materialized by a counter token) if that territory isn't disconnected, which they place on the Heart of Eden.
+In addition to that, a player controlling the Heart of Eden receives 1 pure energy (materialized by a counter token on the Heart of Eden), if that territory isn't disconnected.

 To gain time, the Production phase is generally performed by all players at the same time, except if some of them want to base their choices on the previous players'.